 This kind of goes along with staying legal, but goes a bit beyond that.

-Documenting Subjects Covered When you aren’t Teaching by Subjects
+How to Document Subjects When you aren’t Teaching by Subjects

 So this may be your first hurdle.